scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 saavy and have transportation challenges.

-As a personal anecdote, when vaccinations were open to all people 65 and older, I ventured to get my parents vaccinated.
-I periodically pinged the vaccination appointment site for a vaccine supercenter, and after week of trying, I got through.
-Getting the appointment boiled down to observing the pattern of when new appointment slots opened up.
-Needless to say my parents who are not completely tech ignorant would have had extreme difficulty.
+As a personal anecdote, when vaccinations were open to all people 65 and older, the author ventured to get my parents vaccinated.
+The process required periodic pinging of the appointment site for a vaccine supercenter.
+This process took a week of constant trying until an appointment could be made.
+Beyond perisistence, it required observing the pattern of when batches of new appointments were made available.
+Needless to say seniors even those with some amount of technological saavy  would have had extreme difficulty.

 To address this the Gary and Mary West PACE (WestPACE) center established a pop-up point of distribution (POD) for the COVID-19 vaccine :cite:`press`